Daugavpils: Transport

-The airport was denationalized in 1993 and since 2005 there had been plans to redevelop the former military facility to allow both international and domestic passenger traffic, as well as international and domestic cargo transport and charter flights, before they were eventually cancelled in 2021.
+A former Soviet Air Force base is located at Lociki 12 km northeast of downtown Daugavpils with the potential to be redeveloped as a civilian or military/civilian airport, although no plans have come to fruition as of 2023.
 Griva Airfield is located 4 km NW of Daugavpils, next to the river.
-It's movements mainly involve parachute jumping and paragliding.
+Its movements mainly involve parachute jumping and paragliding.

 Government

 The head of the city government is the mayor of Daugavpils or, literally, 'Council Chairman' (domes priekšsēdētājs).
-The incumbent since January 2019 is Andrejs Elksniņš from Harmony, albeit coalition talks are still ongoing.
-It is his second term in office, after his initial term was ended after the coalition broke apart in September 2017 less than a month following the 2017 municipal elections and he was succeeded by Rihards Eigims of the Latvian Green Party (elected on the "Our Party" electoral list).
+The incumbent since January 2021 is Andrejs Elksniņš, an independent formerly of the Harmony party.
+It is his third term in office, his initial term was ended after the coalition broke apart in September 2017 less than a month following the 2017 municipal elections and he was succeeded by Rihards Eigims of the Latvian Green Party (elected on the "Our Party" electoral list).
 "Our Party" governed in coalition with the Latgale Party of the previous mayor Jānis Lāčplēsis.
 Eigims was previously mayor from 2001–2003 as leader of the Light of Latgale party and briefly in 2009 as a member of the Latvian Social Democratic Workers' Party.

 The Council consists of 15 members who are elected every four years.
-The most recent election was in 2017.
+The most recent election was in 2021.

 Economy

-During the Soviet time, the city was well industrialised with a number of prominent large manufacturing units.
-However, nowadays only a few of those have remained still working.
-The city council is trying to attract new investments and thus created a number of free industrial zones around the whole city that might be interesting due to the strategically efficient geographical position of the city close to the Russian, Belarusian and Lithuanian borders.
+Industry is important and local employers include the Daugavpils Locomotive Repair Plant (Daugavpils Lokomotīvju Remonta Rūpnīca), the Ditton Driving Chain Factory (Ditton pievadķēžu rūpnīca), DAUER group of metalworks, Latvijas Maiznieks commercial bakery, Ziegler GmbH machine works, Axon cable assembly plant, Nexis Fibers industrial yarn, Latgales alus SIA brewery and Fores, a manufacturer of windows and interior wood fittings.

+The chemical industry was well developed during the Soviet era and largely disappeared after the return to capitalism in the 1990s.
+The Dauteks synthetic fibre plant was one of the largest in the USSR and was the second largest industrial employer in Latvia.
+The Ķīmija suburb built to house it's workers in the 1960s was named after the plant.
+It was owned by the French company Rhodia in the early 2000s before closing entirely.
+A number of tax incentives exist to attract new industrial investment to eastern Latvia.

 Sports

 The Speedway Grand Prix of Latvia is currently held at the Latvijas Spīdveja Centrs with America's triple World Champion Greg Hancock being the most successful rider in Latvia winning the GP in 2009, 2009 and 2013.
 Lokomotiv Daugavpils is a Motorcycle speedway team which successfully competes in the Polish league system.

-The football clubs FC Daugava and BFC Daugavpils play at Celtnieks Stadium in Daugavpils.
-Both teams plays in the Latvian Higher League.
+The football club BFC Daugavpils play at Celtnieks Stadium in Daugavpils.
+They play in the Latvian Higher League.
 In the past there was Dinaburg FC which played at the former Daugava Stadium.

 FBC Latgale represent the city in floorball.
 There is also a hockey team called HK Dinaburga, which currently plays in the Latvian Hockey Higher League.

 In 2008 the construction of the Daugavpils Multifunctional Sports Complex was started and was completed in October 2009.